-Groundhog Day: A Short History of Notable Canadian Groundhogs (and One Prognosticating Lobster)
+Groundhog Day: A Short History of Notable Canadian Groundhogs (and a Prognosticating Lobster)

-Shubenacadie Sam lis touted by Nova Scotia as "the first groundhog to make a prediction in North America each year" thanks to the province's time zone.
+Shubenacadie Sam is touted by Nova Scotia as "the first groundhog to make a prediction in North America each year" thanks to the province's time zone.
 Photo: Andrew Vaughan The Canadian Press

 Every Feb.
 2, people get up eager to discover whether a large rodent — a groundhog, specifically — has seen its shadow.
 You know how Groundhog Day works: if the groundhog sees its shadow, buckle down for six more weeks of winter.
 If not, get your T-shirts and sunglasses ready because spring is around the corner.